alexta69/metube/README.md

 ## Running behind a reverse proxy

+It's advisable to run MeTube behind a reverse proxy, if authentication and/or HTTPS support are required.

-Use the following nginx configuration to run MeTube behind a reverse proxy.
-The extra `proxy_set_header` directives are there to make WebSocket work.
-Don't forget to set the URL_PREFIX environment variable to the correct value as well.
+When running behind a reverse proxy which remaps the URL (i.e. serves MeTube under a subdirectory and not under root), don't forget to set the URL_PREFIX environment variable to the correct value.

+If you're using the [linuxserver/swag](https://docs.linuxserver.io/general/swag) image for your reverse proxying needs (which I can heartily recommend), it already includes ready snippets for proxying MeTube both in [subfolder](https://github.com/linuxserver/reverse-proxy-confs/blob/master/metube.subfolder.conf.sample) and [subdomain](https://github.com/linuxserver/reverse-proxy-confs/blob/master/metube.subdomain.conf.sample) modes under the `nginx/proxy-confs` directory in the configuration volume.
+It also includes Authelia which can be used for authentication.

+### NGINX

 ```
 location /metube/ {